Valor Mortis Preview (Hands On)

 After becoming reanimated, William vows to uncover the truth in this dark, supernatural tale that is interwoven with of one of the most important eras of history.
 William awakens to hear the voice of Napoleon in his head as well as the power to see events that have transpired on the battlefield.
 Through the narrative and excellent voice acting, you are immediately invested in Williams quest.
 Why is he immune to this plague spreading across Europe?
 What conspiracy lies underneath all of these death and what does William have to do with it all?

 The Napoleonic Era and French Revolution provide a rich setting that few games have explored.
-One More Level isn’t going for historical accuracy, but it gives the studio a unique palette to create enemies and craft the narrative.
-The chaos and disorientation the battlefield feel extremely well representative of the period with fog, destruction and bodies littered everywhere.
+One More Level isn’t going for historical accuracy, nor should you want it to.
+What it does is provide the studio a unique palette to create enemies and craft the narrative.
+The setting immediately pays dividends as you walk across battlefields that transport you to a different time.
+Few games have been able to capture this chaos and disorientation.
+The battlefield was extremely immersive as fog crept over bodies that were littered amongst the destruction.

 CRITICISMS